QuantumByteStudios/Integer-Class-For-CPP/README.md

 v 1.14 <br>+ Added Min-Max Function
 </b>

-- Min-Max that is  `setMinMax(int min, int max);` function helps you to set minimum & maximum for an integre variable.
+- Min-Max that is  `setMinMax(int min, int max);` function helps you to set minimum & maximum for an integer variable.
 - You can use `setMin(int min);` & `setMax(int max);` functions seperately.
 <br><br>
 Here's and Example:<br>